 - (a) Davidson County EMS recognizes that many unusual circumstances may arise during the discharge of duties.
-To ensure quality, rapid response, and safety the Operations Supervisor will investigate and report all findings to the EMS Operations Manager and the Director.

-- (b) Personnel may be required to submit a written incident report to the operations supervisor as part of an on-going investigation.
+To ensure quality, rapid response, and safety the Operations Supervisor will investigate and report all findings to the EMS Operations Manager and the Director. - (b) Personnel may be required to submit a written incident report to the operations supervisor as part of an on-going investigation.
 The incident report should be legible, neat, and concise and only include details relevant to the events of the incident.
 Personal opinion, conjecture, and hearsay should be omitted.
 The completed investigation will be filed with EMS Administration.
-Example of events requiring incident reports:

-- 1) Out-of-county delays

-- 2) Initiation of EMS response greater than 90 seconds from dispatch

-- 3) Unclear documentation

-- 4) Omission of vital information related to care rendered

-- 5) Equipment failure, breakage, loss or missing during checkoff

-- 6) Damage to EMS property

-- 7) Medical protocol deviation

-- 8) General Operating Guideline deviation

-- 9) Controlled Substance Policy deviation

-- 10) Other unusual incidents
+Example of events requiring incident reports: - i.
+Out-of-county delays - ii.
+Initiation of EMS response greater than 90 seconds from dispatch - iii.
+Unclear documentation - iv.
+Omission of vital information related to care rendered - v.
+Equipment failure, breakage, loss or missing during checkoff - vi.
+Damage to EMS property - vii.
+Medical protocol deviation - viii.
+General Operating Guideline deviation - ix.
+Controlled Substance Policy deviation - x.
+Other unusual incidents